 Viewing the falls by air — whether by a helicopter or an ultralight aviation vehicle called a microlight — is most ideal; however, visitors can also view the falls by hiking various trails.
 Tourists who go during dry season (mid-August through mid-January) are able to swim in a natural infinity pool.
 A lip keeps swimmers from plummeting over the sheer drop.

-A round-trip flight to Victoria Falls, Zimbabwe, costs between approximately $2,000 and $4,800, depending on airline.
-You can get a three-star hotel in Victoria Falls for as little as $100 per night.
-Touring the waterfall itself will cost between $60 and $90, depending on your activities.
+A round-trip flight to Victoria Falls, Zimbabwe, costs between approximately $1,800 and $2,400, depending on the airline.
+You can get a two- or three-star hotel in Victoria Falls for as little as $30 per night.
+The entrance fee for the park is $30 for international visitors, and other activities might cost more.

 Methodology: Flight data included in this article was found using Google Flights.
-Roundtrip flight dates were Sunday, June 25 and Friday, June 30.
+Round-trip flight dates from Saturday, Oct.
+6 and returning on Wednesday, Oct.
+10 with Los Angeles, Calif., as the city of origin.
 Flights to some destinations included in this article were not available on those dates and were, therefore, readjusted by a couple of days.
-Hotel information was found for three-star hotels on the same dates (June 25-30) using Hotels.com unless otherwise noted.
+Hotel information was found for hotels on the same dates (Oct.
+6-10) using Hotels.com unless otherwise noted.
+Prices accurate as of Sept.
+20, 2018.